The importance of strategic marketing planning

 As a team, consider what went well in the current financial year, and what didn’t go so well.
 Consider what the notes you’ve made from the above points (1-6) are telling you.

-What does this mean for your marketing activity in FY2021?
+What does this mean for your marketing activity?
 And can you action this with your existing team, or do you need to bring in outside expertise?

 Once you have a good set of ideas, vote as a team on what’s most likely to get you closest to your business goal.
 Beware of the HiPPO effect as you do this.